-The Status Quo description includes statistics on the proportion of poor households, the proportion of households that have piped water, and the proportion that depend on rivers for their water supply.
+The status quo description includes statistics on the proportion of poor households, the proportion of households that have piped water, and the proportion that depend on rivers for their water supply.
 Access to piped water is about municipal service provision, and is not expected to change as a result of Classification.
-For those few households depending on river water, however, changes in the quantity and quality of dry season flows may have an impact on households.
+For those few households depending on river water, however, changes in the quantity and quality of dry season flows may have an impact.
 This impact is described in qualitative terms.

 The cultural, spiritual and recreational values associated with natural systems are extremely difficult to measure, but very important for peoples' health and wellbeing.
-Changes in these benefits are described qualitatively using a scoring system in order to evaluate relative change under the different scenarios.
+Changes in these benefits are described qualitatively using a scoring system in order to evaluate relative changes under the different scenarios.

-10 MULTI-CRITERIA SCENARIO ANALYSIS
+10 MULTI-CRITERIA ASSESSMENT